Heat Pump Grants Northern Ireland 2026

 Why NI Has No Boiler Upgrade Scheme

 Energy policy is devolved in Northern Ireland, and NI has its own funding mechanisms.
-The Boiler Upgrade Scheme is administered by Ofgem and applies only to Great Britain.
+The Boiler Upgrade Scheme is administered by Ofgem and applies only to England and Wales.
+Scotland runs its own parallel scheme (Home Energy Scotland).
 The Northern Ireland Executive has its own schemes, but they're more limited in scope and funding levels.

 NISEP: The Main NI Scheme

-The Northern Ireland Sustainable Energy Programme (NISEP) is run by the Utility Regulator and funded by a levy on electricity bills.
-It works similarly to ECO4 in GB — energy companies deliver energy efficiency measures to eligible households.
+The Northern Ireland Sustainable Energy Programme (NISEP) is overseen by the Utility Regulator and funded by a levy on electricity bills.
+It works similarly to ECO4 in GB, but it's delivered on the ground by a set of approved "Scheme Managers" (currently 11 of them), not by your retail electricity supplier directly.

 NISEP can fund heat pump installations for some households, but it's primarily focused on lower-income households and tends to prioritise insulation and heating controls first.
-Availability depends on what energy companies are offering under the scheme in a given year, so it's worth checking with your electricity supplier directly.
+Available measures vary year to year depending on which Scheme Managers are active.

 Affordable Warmth Scheme